I HELP YOGA PRACTITIONERS TRANSFORM THEIR PASSION FOR THE PRACTICE INTO A LIFE-LONG CAREER WITH A 200-HOUR YOGA ALLIANCE CERTIFIED TRAINING

 EXPERIENCE YOU CAN TRUST

-With 30 years of consistent practice in a variety of yoga styles, deep study of yoga traditions and innovations, and an extensive background in educational theory and technique, I come to these trainings prepared to guide you in the best ways to becoming the best yoga teacher you can be.
+With 30 years of consistent practice in a variety of yoga styles, deep study of yoga traditions and innovations, and an extensive background in educational theory and technique, I come to these training's prepared to guide you in the best ways in becoming the best yoga teacher you can be.

 The Mark Stephens Yoga 200-Hour Teacher Training covers all of the main topics in teaching yoga and 100% fulfills Yoga Alliance curriculum standards.